SkyLundy/plates-for-processwire/README.md

 // Elvis, a shorter ternary if a variable is declared but falsey
 <p><?=$page->field ?: 'Fallback value'?></p>

-// Nullsafe operator, when a variable may be null and a property needs to be accessed.
-Can be combined with an Ternary or Elvis operator
+// If a variable may or may not exist, you can output it to the page or safely fall back to another value
+<p><?=$maybeExists ??
+'Fallback value'?></p>

+// Object property and method calls can be made null safe
 <?=$person?->name?>
 // Nested
 <?=$person?->name?->first?>